Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2016) Spectral-spatial classification combined with diffusion theory based inverse modeling of hyperspectral images.
-Proceedings of SPIE, the International Society for Optical Engineering. vol. 9689.
+Progress in Biomedical Optics and Imaging. vol. 9689.

 - (2015) Mirror mirror on the wall⋯ An intelligent multisensory mirror for well-being self-assessment.
 IEEE International Conference on Multimedia and Expo. vol. 2015-August.